loganwright/Genome/README.md

 #### `sequence(map: Map) throws`

 The `sequence` function is called in two main situations.
 It is marked `mutating` because it will modify values on `fromNode` operations.
 If however, you're only using sequence for `toNode`, nothing will be mutated and one can remove the `mutating` keyword. (as in the above example)

-`Note, if you're only mapping to Node, nothing will be mutated.`

 ##### FromNode